 Review Channel Intermediaries

 As discussed in the earlier section on indirect distribution, working with multiple channel intermediaries can be tricky.
-However, when the benefits of each intermediary are maximised, everyone wins.
-A perfect example of how much money can be saved when specialised groups work together would be in the case of hamburger production.
+However, when the benefits of each intermediary are maximized, everyone wins.
+A perfect example of how much money can be saved when specialized groups work together would be in the case of hamburger production.
 At a restaurant, anyone can buy a nice hamburger for £10, but if one person tried to create a hamburger from scratch on their own-wheat fields, cattle tending, and all-they’d be looking at a price tag of well over £1000.

 Of course, cooperation is key to the success of channel intermediaries.
 Improved supply chain management can help mediate this cooperation.
 Clear communication is a must as well.
 If multiple channels are in the mix, then pricing is often more flexible.
 The bottom line is don’t be intimidated to review channel intermediaries and suggest changes when things aren’t working as smoothly as possible.
 Building strong partner relations benefits all parties involved.

 - Distribution channels should be tailored to the type of product sold.
 Is it perishable?
 Is it a common item with many similar alternatives, or is it a niche product with a valuable brand name?
 These different goods should go through different types of distribution channels.

 - Distribution should be orderly.
 If customers aren’t happy with delivery times, then the distribution strategy is failing.
 Warehouses and retail locations are often where products get stuck, and distribution slows down.
 Reviewing the performance of your warehouse, utilising direct vendor shipments when applicable, and installing parcel lockers will help streamline distribution.

 - Distribution channels should be regularly reevaluated.
 After evaluating your current distribution strategy, look for opportunities to rework old deals with partners, or create new ones if stagnation becomes an issue.